 Continuing Education Activity

 Benazepril is a drug used in the management of hypertension.
 It is in the ACE inhibitor class of medications.
-This activity outlines the indications, action, and contraindications for benazepril as a valuable agent in the management of hypertension (and other disorders when applicable).
-This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for members of the healthcare team in the management of patients with hypertension and related conditions.
+This activity outlines the indications, action, and contraindications for benazepril as a valuable agent in managing hypertension (and other disorders when applicable).
+This activity will highlight the mechanism of action, adverse event profile, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, pharmacokinetics, monitoring, relevant interactions) pertinent for interprofessional healthcare team members in the management of patients with hypertension and related conditions.

 - Outline the indications for initiating therapy with benazepril.

 - Describe the mechanism of action of benazepril.